markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 > **Hint:** Don't forget to use the `git branch` command to see what the active branch is!

-This branch will take us through the first
+This branch will take us through the first three lessons of this module, as it will hold the code for our MVP.

 Now we have created a branch for us to start actually writing our project's code, so let's get started by creating our project's files!